 Latest BUZZ!
-SHOCKING!
 Shakti Arora & Neha Saxena Were Already Married!

-We had recently reported about the rumours that said Meri Aashiqui Tum Se Hi actor Shakti Arora and Neha Saxena have ended their four years relationship.
+We had recently reported about the rumours that said Meri Aashiqui Tum Se Hi actor Shakti Arora and Neha Saxena have ended their four years of relationship.

-While a few reports speculated about the reason of their break-up, Spotboye reports suggests that the couple were already married.
-So, it's not break-up, but a divorce!
+While a few reports speculated about the reason of their break-up, Spotboye reports suggest that the couple were already married.
+So, it's not a break-up, but divorce!
 Read on...

 Shakti & Neha Had Tiffs!